 “Your most unhappy customers are your greatest source of learning.”
 Bill Gates

-And the easy way to know your customers are happy or unhappy with your products and services is by having regular customer feedback.
+And the easy way to know if your customers are happy or unhappy with your products and services is by having regular customer feedback.
 Customer feedback is vital for every business and an important factor that determines the growth of your business.

 Customer complaints or feedback provide you the customer’s perceptions about your overall business.
 They also give a clearer view of how you are performing.
 Collecting feedback requires asking customers to share their feedback about the product, service, or about their overall experience.

-The best time to ask feedback from customers is right after a customer service conversation.
+The best time to ask for feedback from customers is right after a customer service conversation.
 Collecting feedback becomes effective when you analyze and act upon it.

 - Categorizing the feedback comments collected from customers for sending to concerned departments.
-Divide them categories that deserve their own branding and attention into subcategories.
+Divide them into categories that deserve their own branding and attention into subcategories.

 - Consolidate all the results and make a plan of action as to how you intend to respond to each of the issues raised.

-- Hire a well trained customer support team to ask feedback questions at the right time, choose the right channel to ask feedback to customers, tailor the feedback questionnaire, direct the feedback questions to the right team.
+- Hire well-trained support reps to ask feedback questions at the right time, choose the right channel to ask feedback to customers, tailor the feedback questionnaire, and direct the feedback questions to the right team.

 6. Deliver consistent omnichannel customer service

-Customers expect contextualized engagement and seamless transitions between channels like phone, social channels, website.
-Businesses that engage their customers by understanding their journey and needs are able to deliver a personalized service experience.
+Customers expect contextualized engagement and seamless transitions between channels like phone, social channels, and websites.
+Businesses that engage their customers by understanding their journey and needs can deliver a personalized service experience.

 When you understand how customers interact with your brand across multiple channels, you can optimize your processes to reduce customer frustration and bridge the gaps in the process.
 It increases customer satisfaction and acts as a great customer retention solution.

 How to improve customer retention programs by going omnichannel?